vipulgupta2048/firedocs/websocket-app/Impressions/Code Snippets for WebSockets.md

 - Ruby
 - Swift

-> GIF of copy pasting python with firecamp and probably running it.
+> GIF of copy-pasting python with firecamp and probably running it.